 A summary of financial outcomes comparing base case metal prices to two alternative metal price situations is presented below.
 The PFS base case prices are derived from a combination of spot prices and current common peer usage, while the alternate cases consider the project’s economic outcomes at varying prices witnessed at some point over the three years prior to this study.

-Our historic PEAs are available on SEDAR or can be view in Technical Reports +
+This PFS and our historic economic studies are available on SEDAR or can be viewed in Technical Reports +